obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 outdated: false
 replacement_url: ""
 ---
-# Send and receive SMS messages with ASP.NET MVC and .NET 6

 ## Intro

 Hi everyone!
 Michael Crump here, and what excites me about learning a new technology is uncovering the use cases that I might be able to use the technology.

 I believe that real-world scenarios are important in understanding how to work with a product (or API in our case) is that they can demonstrate the complexity and unpredictability of real issues that we face to stimulate critical thinking about how we might solve them.